-As a Senior Funeral Director, I have seen the rise of "kinless" seniors—individuals living without a spouse, children, or siblings.
-Modern society is changing, and our approach to death must change with it.
+The number of "kinless" seniors—individuals living without a spouse, children, or siblings—is rising.
+Society is changing, and our approach to death must change with it.
 This guide provides a comprehensive roadmap for those navigating solo planning, ensuring that you are never "just a number" in the eyes of the law.

 The reality of dying without relatives is becoming more common.
-Currently, approximately 1% of all deaths in the United States go unclaimed annually.
-This isn’t just a statistic of the marginalized; it is a reflection of shifting demographics.
-In some regions, like Maryland, this rate has surged to as high as 4.5%.
+A small but meaningful share of deaths in the United States go unclaimed annually.
+This isn’t just a statistic of the marginalized; it reflects shifting demographics.
+In some regions, the rate is notably higher than the national figure.

 What Happens When There Are No Relatives?